 Many factors may influence your choice of program, such as course content, location, your financial situation, your degree requirements, language proficiency, and the amount of time you have available.
 Keep these factors in mind as you evaluate the programs in which you are interested.
 Listed below are some of the major types of programs you may consider.

-In addition, MMC has bilateral exchange agreements for Dance majors with de Theaterschool in Amsterdam, a premier dance academy—http://detheaterschool.nl/EN/home.jsp and for students of any major with the American College of Thessaloniki (ACT) in Greece, a small private liberal arts college—www.act.edu.
+In addition, MMC has an exchange program for students of any major with the American College of Thessaloniki (ACT) in Greece, a small private liberal arts college—www.act.edu.

 Programs sponsored by a U.S. college of university

 Many MMC students have participated in study abroad programs organized by other U.S. colleges.
-Transferring academic credit is easily arranged in these programs.
+Academic credit for these programs is easily arranged.
 Program sponsors usually make some or all of the academic, housing, and travel arrangements for students.
 One example of a U.S. university that has such programs is Syracuse University, which has programs in several countries.
 There are many such colleges and universities that make programs available.

 Programs sponsored by an organization other than a college or university